crowdlingo/course/src/speaking/holidays.md

 ## Vocabulary

 <vocab-list>
-- together
-  - mentally and emotionally stable
-- personally
-  - as yourself
-- dramatically
-  - in a very impressive manner
-- National
+- Festival
-  - a person who owes allegiance to that nation
+  - a day or period of time set aside for feasting and celebration
 - discount
+  - the act of reducing the selling price of merchandise
+- addition
+  - a component that is added to something to improve it
+- important
-  - bar from attention or consideration
+  - of great significance or value
-- celebrate
+- speaking
-  - behave as expected during of holidays or rites
+  - capable of or involving speech or speaking

 <!-- blank -->